bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

       $ sudo pacman -S yosys

-    however, it is preferred due to some features dragonBoot needs for the toolchain to be installed from the AUR. nexpnr is not available in repos, so must be installed from the AUR.
+    however, it is preferred due to some features dragonBoot needs for the toolchain to be installed from the `AUR <https://aur.archlinux.org/>`_. :code:`nexpnr` is not available in repos, so must be installed from the AUR.

-    To install yosys from the AUR, install the yosys-nightly package with your favourite AUR helper, or run:
+    To install :code:`Yosys` from the AUR, install the :code:`yosys-nightly` package with your favourite AUR helper, or run:

     .. code-block:: console